13 Days of All Hallows’ Eve: “The Slytherin & the Mermaid”

 I became more and more addicted to the cave.
 I found my feet treading that way every day.
 On the days she wasn’t there, I sat in morose silence, although the presence of the pebbles gave me some strange strength.

 I sat at my dormitory window one night.
 I had grown thin and tired.
 I was watching for her again, and presently, she came.
 This time I knew she saw me, for she swam toward me with purpose in her countenance.
-She placed her gray webbed hand against the glass, as if to touch me.
+She placed her gray webbed hand against the glass as if to touch me.
 I found myself holding my hand against hers, as I gazed into her golden eyes.
 Why had she not touched me ‘ere this?
 Why was it, when separated by glass and magics, she reached out?

 Chest heaving, blood pulsing, I burst forth.
 She was here!
 I ran to her.
-But she slid backward into the water.
+But she slid back into the water.
 I followed her.
 She spoke to me, for the first time.
 Her voice was light and lilting, drifting through the water like seaweed.

 I couldn’t make out what she meant, but I was sure at this moment as I gazed upon her visage that she must love me as I loved her.
 She touched my face, my hands, my neck, her hands cold, and smooth.
 I kissed her then and drew her to the air.